schmidb/AI-EAF/README.md

 6. **[Business Alignment](dimensions/business-alignment.md)**: Ensuring AI engineering initiatives support broader business goals and deliver measurable value

+## Why This Framework Matters Now
+Artificial intelligence is advancing at an unprecedented pace, fundamentally altering the landscape of software engineering.
+Eric Schmidt, former CEO of Google, recently warned that within "three to five years," researchers may achieve artificial general intelligence (AGI), leading to AI systems that "won't have to listen to us anymore". [https://futurism.com/the-byte/former-google-ceo-ai-escape-humans](https://futurism.com/the-byte/former-google-ceo-ai-escape-humans)

+This projection underscores the critical need for organizations to proactively adapt their engineering practices.
+The AI-EAF provides a structured approach to navigate this transformation, ensuring that teams are equipped to integrate AI responsibly and effectively.​

+By adopting the AI-EAF, organizations can position themselves to harness the benefits of AI while mitigating potential risks associated with its rapid evolution.​

 ## Target Audience

 The AI-EAF is designed for: